nhsconnect/FHIR-CDS/pages/explore/api_isvalid.md

 {% include custom/search.warnbanner.html %}
 ## isValid Interaction ##

 This is a [FHIR Operation](https://www.hl7.org/fhir/stu3/operations.html) performed by an EMS.
-It is performed at the ServiceDefinition resource type level at the start of a triage journey in order to check whether this CDSS is appropriate for the current journey.
+It is performed at  erviceDefinition resource type level at the start of a triage journey in order to check whether this CDSS is appropriate for the current journey.

 ## Request Headers ##